Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 -   Include screenshots and comments on how IoT Explorer shows/visualize telemetry , commands and properties coming from your IoT Plug and Play device.
 -   Include the steps on how to interact with devices (telemetry, commands properties)
 -   Ensure to attach the screenshot on consuming the device models available in public repository (not local folder) when using Azure IoT Explorer

+<a name="ConnecttoCentral"></a>
+# Connect to Azure IoT Central
+Describe how to connect to Azure IoT Central.
+To configure a device to connect to Azure IoT Central you need the following

+-    ID scope: In your IoT Central application, navigate to Administration > Device Connection.
+Make a note of the ID scope value.
+-    Group primary key: In your IoT Central application, navigate to Administration > Device Connection > SAS-IoT-Devices.
+Make a note of the shared access signature Primary key value.

+Use the Cloud Shell to generate a device specific key from the group SAS key you just retrieved using the Azure CLI

+az extension add --name azure-iot az iot central device compute-device-key  --device-id sample-device-01 --pk <the group SAS primary key value>

+Make a note of the generated device key, and the ID scope for this application and flash it on the device

 # Additional information
 Put any additional information here such as alternative paths to deploy device application etc.